bruderol/vagrant-dev-env/README.md

 3. Open console in this directory with the downloaded config files
 4. Install the VirtualBox Guest Additions plugin for Vagrant with `vagrant plugin install vagrant-vbguest`
 5. Start the setup with `vagrant up` (this may take a while - typically around 30 minutes in total - so take a coffee and relax! :-D )
-6. Once the installation is done you should see something like: `CLEAN UP DONE`
+6. Once the installation is done you should see something like: `CLEANUP DONE`
 7. Use `vagrant reload` to start the VM

 ## Using the VM